ChrisTimperley/Wallace.jl/tutorials/max_ones.md

 * You know how to load Wallace specification files and run them.
 * You know a little bit about the basic structure of Wallace specification files.

+**By the end of this tutorial, you will be able to:**
+* Write a simple binary-string genetic algorithm.
+* Use Wallace to solve simple binary-string optimisation problems, such as the Max Ones problem.

 --------------------------------------------------------------------------------

 ## Getting Started